-- fdl Indicates the directory label of the source disk. - fd2 Indicates the directory label of the destination disk.
+fd1 Indicates the directory label of the source disk or tape.

+fd2 Indicates the directory label of the destination disk or tape.

 NOVERIFY Indicates that the information written on the destination disk is not to be verified (no read after write).
+This option applies only when the destination is a disk drive.

-If you omit fdl and fd2 then OASIS will perform the backup from the drive attached as 'S' to the drive attached as 'A'.
+If you omit fd1 and fd2 then OASIS will perform the backup from the disk drive attached as 'S' to the disk drive attached as 'A'.

 When the BACKUP program is entered the source and destination directory labels are displayed for confirmation.
 If the displayed directory labels are correct enter a carriage return to indicate that you have loaded your disks and are ready to continue.
 If the drive labels are incorrect then enter an 'N', carriage return.
-The program will then ask you to enter the new source and destination drive codes.
+The program will then ask you to enter the correct source and destination drive codes.

-The BACKUP program next informs you of the disk labels of your source and destination disks and waits for confirmation.
-If the disk labels are of the disks that you intended to backup enter a carriage return and the backup process will proceed.
-If the disk labels are incorrect enter an 'N', carriage return, and the program will redisplay the drive labels.
+The BACKUP program next informs you of the labels of your source and destination disks or tape and waits for confirmation.
+If the labels are correct carriage return and the backup process will proceed.
+If the labels are incorrect enter an 'N', carriage return, and the program will redisplay the drive labels.